robxu9/manipt/README.md

 # ManiPt
 Badly named prototype of Manifold.

+## Testing this... thing

+Grab this with `go get -u github.com/robxu9/manipt`, and then run with `manipt -h` for help options.

+General usage is `manipt fromport:toport:protocol fromport:toport:protocol ..`,
+where `fromport` is the port that clients will connect to, `toport` is the actual app internally, and `protocol` is the communication protocol (e.g. tcp or udp).

 ## Architecture

 In a way, ManiPt acts as a cluster of apps on top of Consul.
 It relies on